 Alongside the Hall's Natural History Museum, Wollaton Hall & Deer Park includes Formal Gardens, play areas , cafés, retail shops & toilet facilities, so you can enjoy the park & its many facilities safely.

-Admission to the Hall's ground floor and park is FREE from September '22.
+Admission to the Hall's ground floor and park is FREE (parking charges apply).
 Entry is not ticketed and on a first come first served basis subject to capacity.
-Car parking is £3 for up to 2 hours and £5 for the day.
+Car parking is £5 all day and £3 for up to 2 hours (before 9 am).
 To plan your visit, please see: www.wollatonhall.org.uk

 Wollaton Hall is was designed by Robert Smythson and built by Sir Francis Willoughby between 1580 and 1588 for his family.
 Now a prominent Grade One listed building, the stunning Hall houses the city's Natural History Museum along with reconstructed room settings.